-Summary: The Carriage Driver 3 by Michael Friedman
+The Carriage Driver 3 by Mike Friedman a Book Review

 For those of us that followed along as each story was released, the anticipation of a collection of our favorite stories was realized in the publication of this, the third in a series of stories about the afterlife.